Denver7 Traffic

 and last updated

-WELD COUNTY, Colo. — A Weld County Sheriff's Office deputy was injured Wednesday morning after a semitruck ran into a parked patrol vehicle, the Colorado State Patrol (CSP) said.
+WELD COUNTY, Colo. — A Weld County Sheriff's Office deputy was injured Wednesday morning after a semi-truck ran into their parked patrol vehicle, the Colorado State Patrol (CSP) said.

-The crash happened around 4:13 a.m.
-Wednesday as the Weld County sheriff's deputy was sitting in the parked patrol vehicle, waiting for an unoccupied Nissan Rogue to get towed after its driver was arrested for DUI.
+The crash happened around 4:13 a.m., as the Weld County sheriff's deputy was sitting in their parked patrol vehicle waiting for an unoccupied Nissan Rogue to be towed after its driver was arrested for suspicion of DUI.

 Weld Co. sheriff's deputy injured Wednesday after semitruck runs into patrol car

-The semi, hauling a trailer, hit the deputy before running off the road into a ditch between I-25 and Frontage Road.
+The semi then went off the road into a ditch between I-25 and Frontage Road.